 The history of the current castle goes back to 1391 when the De Haar family received a castle.
 There was lots of history for a few hundred years around the castle until 1892 when the owner married a member of the wealthy Rothschild family.
 They used their enormous wealth to restore the castle for the next 20 years, including 200 rooms and even electrical lighting and central heating.
 Interestingly, the family gave the castle to a foundation in 2000 but reserved the right to spend one month per year at the castle.
 At that time, the building is closed for visitors.

 The castle is beautiful from the moment you walk on the suspension bridge over the moat next to towers and turrets!
 The mix of modern comfort with medieval architecture makes for a lovely visiting experience.
 The gardens and forests around the castle are also stunning.
 The cellars are now a gift shop, and there is a cafe in the old carriage house.
 Its locations like this make travel, especially as a family, all the more inspiring!

 By Richard Meek from RJOnTour

 The Binnenhof is a lovely place to explore – it has a church, castle, a big lake, cobblestone courtyards, ornate gates, and beautiful buildings.
-It is also home of the Ridderzaal, otherwise known as the Knights Hall.
+It is also home to the Ridderzaal, otherwise known as the Knights Hall.
 The Ridderzaal is a beautiful building that they use for the state opening of parliament.
 Originally the Ridderzaal was a ballroom; currently, it is a grand ceremonial hall.

 The Binnenhof complex is free to explore the courtyards and exterior and also walk around the Hofvijver.
 The Hofvijver is a lovely lake that opens up some splendid views of the area; it’s also a great place to enjoy some local herring.
 Visitors can also book a guided tour, which is a great way to access the Knights Hall and the Parliament building.
 They do tours in both Dutch or English.
 Also, the Mauritshuis, an art museum, is on the site too.

 The Binnenhof is a fantastic Dutch landmark, especially for people interested in Dutch history, politics, or architecture.